matsuhyria/smartBin/README.md

 In summary, SmartBin+ transforms waste management in fast food restaurants, offering a data-driven approach that streamlines operations and ensures compliance with safety standards.
 Are you ready to revolutionize your restaurant's waste management?

 ## Link to demo video
-Here you can have a look at the full functionality of the SmartBin+ project:
+Press the button and take a look at the full functionality of the SmartBin+ project:
 [![image](Resources/youtube_butt.png)](https://youtu.be/nEBGqGX3CHQ)

 ## Components you need in order to use SmartBin+